Self-Interacting Dark Matter Subhalos in the Milky Way's Tides

 SIDM may also provide a solution to puzzles associated with dwarf spheroidal galaxies (dSphs) in the Milky Way (MW), e.g., the most massive subhalos predicted in CDM are too massive to host the bright MW dSphs~\cite{BoylanKolchin:2011de,BoylanKolchin:2011dk}.
-SIDM simulations show that dark matter self-interactions can lower the central density of the subhalos and alleviate the tension~\cite{Vogelsberger:2012ku,Zavala:2012us}.
-Despite this success, a detailed analysis of stellar kinematics of the bright MW dSphs shows the preferred dark matter self-scattering cross section per mass, $\sigma/m$, varies within a wide range~\cite{Valli:2017ktb}.
-The spread in the cross section reflects diverse dark matter contents of MW dSphs' halos, beyond the scatter predicted in CDM-only simulations as in~\cite{Vogelsberger:2015gpr}.
+Simulations show that dark matter self-interactions can lower the central density of the subhalos and alleviate the tension~\cite{Vogelsberger:2012ku,Zavala:2012us,Vogelsberger:2015gpr}.
+Despite the success, a detailed analysis indicates the preferred dark matter self-scattering cross section per mass, $\sigma/m$, varies within a wide range~\cite{Valli:2017ktb}.
+This spread reflects diverse dark matter contents of MW dSphs' halos.
 For example, Draco and Ursa Minor are much denser than Fornax and Sextans~\cite{Valli:2017ktb,Read:2019fxs,Read:2018pft,Kaplinghat:2019yhx}.
 Unlike spiral galaxies in the field, we expect environmental effects to play a relevant role in shaping MW subhalos.
-Indeed, in the case of CDM, the tidal effects can lower central densities for massive subhalos~\cite{Hayashi:2002qv,penarrubia2008,penarrubia2010,Brooks:2012vi,Wetzel:2016apj} and reduce the number of small ones~\cite{Sawala:2015cdf,Fattahi:2016nld,garrison-kimmel2017,Robles:2019mfq}.
+In CDM, the tidal effects can lower central densities for massive subhalos~\cite{Hayashi:2002qv,Penarrubia:2007zx,penarrubia2010,Brooks:2012vi,Wetzel:2016apj} and reduce the number of small ones~\cite{DOnghia:2009xhq,Sawala:2015cdf,Fattahi:2016nld,garrison-kimmel2017,Robles:2019mfq}.

-Cosmological simulations have shown that SIDM subhalos have a larger spread in the inner dark matter content for $\sigma/m=10~{\rm cm^2/g}$~\cite{Vogelsberger:2012ku}, compared to the CDM case.
+Cosmological simulations show that SIDM subhalos have a larger spread in the inner dark matter content for $\sigma/m=10~{\rm cm^2/g}$~\cite{Vogelsberger:2012ku}, compared to the CDM case.
 In particular, with such a large cross section, subhalos could experience SIDM core collapse, resulting in high central densities.
-More recently, it has been suggested that Draco's host could be in the core-collapse phase for $\sigma/m\gtrsim5~{\rm cm^2/g}$~\cite{Nishikawa:2019lsc}, as it has a small pericenter distance to the MW estimated from Gaia data~\cite{Fritz:2018aap} and the tidal effect could trigger the core collapse.
+More recently, it has been suggested that Draco's host could be in the core-collapse phase for $\sigma/m\gtrsim5~{\rm cm^2/g}$~\cite{Nishikawa:2019lsc}, as it has a small pericenter distance to the MW estimated from Gaia data~\cite{Fritz:2018aap} and the tidal effect could trigger the collapse.
 Intriguingly, for the bright MW dSphs, there is an anti-correlation relation between their central densities and pericenters~\cite{Kaplinghat:2019yhx}, which seems to support this scenario.